szsz/endless-pools-controller/README.md

 First Boot or WiFi Change
 - On boot, the device tries to connect using stored WiFi credentials (saved in LittleFS).
 - If connection fails within ~15 seconds, it starts AP (Access Point) mode for configuration.
-- Connect your phone or computer to the WiFi network named `SwimMachine_Config`.
+- Connect your phone or computer to the WiFi network named `swimmachine` (password `12345678`).
-- Open a browser and go to http://192.168.0.3
+- Open a browser and go to http://192.168.4.1
 - Enter your WiFi SSID and password, then save.
 The device will reboot and connect to your network.

 Normal Operation